KD0739/Synchronous-FIFO-/README.md

 This project focuses on the **design and verification of a synchronous FIFO (First-In-First-Out) memory** using Verilog HDL.
 The objective is to validate FIFO functionality through a structured testbench and simulation using tools like ModelSim or EDA Playground.

 The verification ensures correct data flow, pointer updates, and status flag generation under various operating conditions.
+NOTE: The files were executed using EDA playground.
+Hence, the attached files are text files.
 ## Objectives

 * Design a parameterized FIFO memory